nagydani/seedling/plan/TYPES.md

 the exercise.
 Hopefully, understanding Chapter 5 will help us to completely avoid things even from Chapter 3. ;-)

-Standing on the shoulders of giants is important, but keep looking forward to see far.
+Standing on the shoulders of giants is important, but keep looking forward.

 ## Which Book/Course to Use?